kajaleprashant24/fyber/README.md

 # README

 To Run the test cases follow the steps:-
 1.Extract the project to a directory.
-Enter
 2.cd to project directory.
-Enter
-3.run following command from cmd:- mvn clean test
+3.run following command from cmd:-
+#mvn clean test

 Total test scenarios executed will be 19.